mattgu74/si28-html5/README.md

 si28-html5
 ==========

-Presentation of HTML5 with reveal.js
+Little Presentation of HTML5 with reveal.js.